Chakravartin Ashoka Samrat: 10 years later

-Some time later

-Devi gives birth to their son, Mahindra and later their daughter, Sanghamitta.
+Months later, Devi gives birth to their son, Mahindra and later their daughter, Sanghamitta.
 Ashoka captures Kalinga and draws a massive amount of bloodshed, killing millions of people.
-This incident leaves him traumatized at the waste of human lives.
+An injured Kaurvaki tells ashok that this is not the Akhand Bharat that Chanakya and Chandragupta wanted.
+This incident leaves him traumatised at the waste of human lives.
 He later on, decides to give up violence and embraces Buddhism.
-With the help of his children and ministers, he propagates the principles of Buddhism around the world for the welfare of mankind and earns the title of "Ashoka the Great", also fulfilling Chanakya's dream of Akhanda Bharath (Greater India).
+With the help of his children and ministers, he propagates the principles of Buddhism around the world for the welfare of mankind and earns the title of "Ashoka the Great", also fulfilling Chanakya's dream of Akhand Bharat (Greater India).